isinicolle/isinicolle/README.md

 ______
 <div align="justify">
-<h4>✨I'm currently working on different projects to learn more and have more experience!</h4>
+<h4>💪🏻I'm currently working on different projects to learn more and have more experience! ✨</h4>
-<h4>✨I'm currently learning web development and other programming languages, I love studying a lot!</h4>
+<h4>🌱I'm currently learning web development and other programming languages, I love studying a lot! ✨</h4>
 </div>
 <br>